 When you’re hunting for cordless phone sets, consider the size of your home.
 You may need to purchase multiple sets to place throughout your space, especially if you don’t live alone.
 Also consider features such as a phone directory, call blocking, signal range, and battery life.
 Answering machines are a fairly common feature in cordless sets.

 We take pride in suggesting some top quality sets for your perusal.
 Our reviews cover the points above, in addition to price point.
-Before you decide on a purchase, read through our suggestions below so you can make an informed purchase.
+Before you decide on a purchase, read through our suggestions in this buying guide to make an informed purchase.

 In the past, many people had issues with interference on their cordless phones.
 Signals from domestic radios, baby monitors, WiFi, Bluetooth, and other sources are all flying around all the time.
 They can interfere with a cordless phone, resulting in poor signal, issues with clarity, or literally picking up a radio station, or even someone else's phone conversation through your handset.